內容簡介

 How Lola stays safe

 Your data never touches our servers.
-There are no LolaCore servers.
-No telemetry.
-No analytics.
-No “anonymous usage data.”
+No telemetry, no analytics.
 Your conversations go from your hosting to your AI provider.
 That’s it.

 Nothing happens without your approval.
-Every write action — every plugin update, every post edit, every database cleanup — shows a preview card with exactly what Lola is about to do.
+Every write action shows a preview card with exactly what Lola is about to do.
 You confirm or cancel.
-No background operations.
-No surprises.
+Every action is logged with before/after snapshots.
+Admin-only.

 Any model, your choice